What Is Sepsis?

 The role of children’s hospitals in sepsis

-Children’s hospitals treat a large percentage of children with sepsis, including inpatients and patients referred from ambulatory care settings.
+Children’s hospitals treat a large percentage of children with sepsis, including emergency department patients, inpatients and patients referred from ambulatory care settings.
 They also provide specialized care for many children with compromised immune systems, which puts patients at increased risk.
 It’s critical that children’s hospitals have the right protocols in place to detect the condition early and provide timely treatment.

 Sources